36-chambers/dht_api/README.md

 # DHT API

-A JSON API wrapper for btdigg to fetch torrent info from info hashes.
-This uses Tor network and requires a socks5 proxy (included in the docker-compose.yaml)
+A JSON API wrapper to fetch **metadata** about torrents from info hashes.
+This application uses **Tor network** and requires a socks5 proxy (included in the docker-compose.yaml)

 ## How to Use